apache/cordova-docs/docs/en/edge/guide/project-settings/ios/index.md

 	i. **OpenAllWhitelistURLsInWebView (boolean, defaults to NO)** - set to YES to open all white-listed URLs in the main WebView

-	j. **BackupWebStorage (boolean, defaults to YES)** - set to NO to prevent the backup of localStorage and WebSQL databases to the Documents/Backups folder.
-This was a fix for this [Apple bug](http://phonegap.com/2012/04/18/ios-5-1-and-the-embedded-uiwebview-with-cordova/)
+	j. **BackupWebStorage (string, defaults to 'cloud')** - valid values are 'none', 'cloud' and 'local'.
+Set to 'cloud' to allow the web storage data to be backed up to iCloud, and set to 'local' to only allow local backups (iTunes sync).
+Set to 'none' to not allow any backups of web storage.

-	k. **KeyboardDisplayRequiresUserAction (boolean, defaults to YES)** - set to NO to open keyboard when form elements get focus via JavaScript focus() call.
+	k. **KeyboardDisplayRequiresUserAction (boolean, defaults to YES)** - set to NO to open the keyboard when form elements get focus via the JavaScript focus() call.

 	l. **SuppressesIncrementalRendering (boolean, defaults to NO)** - set to YES to wait until all new view content has been received before it is rendered.